-Participation constitutes 50% of the final grade in this course including three (3) short, individual presentations, with the last occurring during the Graduate Reading Period on April 24, 2024 (in lieu of a final exam).
+Participation constitutes 50% of the final grade in this course including one (1) short, individual presentation occurring during the Graduate Reading Period on April 23, 2025 (in lieu of a final exam).
 One individual, written assignment will constitute 50% of the final grade in this course.
 Exceptional work will be rewarded with an exceptional grade.
 An increase of half a letter grade in the final grade may be realized, at the professor's sole discretion, for exceptional participation and/or efforts to make this course a "success."
 The MEM Program's policy on class attendance (attached) applies to this course regardless of whether a student is pursuing an MEM or other degree.
+Attendance will be taken each class; "proxy" attendance indicated by one student on behalf of another student who is not attending a class is strictly forbidden and shall be considered a violation of Duke's honesty and integrity policy for both students.
+Please take class participation seriously; it is a substantial portion of the final grade.